MarcCollado/collado-io/src/markdown/work/index.md

 <!-- "path" field is used for the WorkCard link, the URL is generated because of the page -->
 <!-- "excerpt" field used for SEO purposes only -->

+Since the very beginning, I've been lucky enough to _work_ on what I love.

+Professionally, I've always been involved with tech and startups.
+As a founder, leading product teams, or hands-down programming, I've seen the early stage from every angle.

+This has "granted access" to _work_ within fast-growing environments, amazing products, and remarkable teams.
+However, it has also rendered me technically ~~unqualified~~ unemployable at a 9 to 5 job 👨‍💼.

-Despite _work_ doesn't capture the essence of this page, since it aims to showcase both companies I've been professionally involved with, but also random side projects of mine, I couldn't find a better signifier.
+Despite _work_ doesn't capture the essence of this page — since it aims to showcase both companies I've been involved with, but also random side-projects of mine — I couldn't find a better signifier.